rya-sge/access-denied/_posts/2025-07-29-aws-blockchain-wallets.md

 ### Conclusion

-Blockchain wallets are the backbone of decentralized applications, and implementing them securely is critical.
+A blockchain wallet holds the keys that move funds, so its implementation is where the security of the whole application concentrates.

-The goal of AWS services, particularly Nitro Enclaves, is to provide a framework for developing wallets that are secure, smart, and scalable.
+The AWS services covered here, Nitro Enclaves in particular, give a framework for building wallets that keep signing keys isolated even from the operator running them.